 After receiving this question plenty of times, I decided to write an article about it.

-I was born in a ex-communist country, one of the poorest in Europe.
-Living in a communist country you’d imagine the mentality and lack of resources to outside informations.
+I was born in an ex-communist country, one of the poorest in Europe.
+Living in a communist country you’d imagine the mentality and lack of resources for outside pieces of information.

 My parents couldn’t offer me a good education as they were just simple workers, so around 11 years when the communist party fell down, I saw an opportunity to make small winnings.
 I went to a Fruits Store so that I will offer my services and work for them, the packages were so big that I couldn’t even move them an inch.
-I was so skinny due to lack of food that I used to get a stone around 5 kilos and place it in the elevator so that I would used it when I wanted to get inside my flat as I lived to the 8th floor.
-I was a shy guy and later became an introvert but like most of boys I didn’t want it to show it, so I was faking the brave.
+I was so skinny due to lack of food that I used to get a stone of around 5 kilos and place it in the elevator so that I would use it when I wanted to get inside my flat as I lived on the 8th floor.
+I was a shy guy and later became an introvert but like most boys, I didn’t want to show it, so I was faking brave.

-Nobody wanted to give me any job, as they were probably afraid so that I wouldn’t die.
-All the jobs were heavy jobs, in constructions or brewery where physical efforts was needed and I couldn’t do it.
+Nobody wanted to give me any job, as they were probably afraid that I wouldn’t die.
+All the jobs were heavy jobs, in construction or brewery where physical efforts were needed and I couldn’t do it.

-From poverty to robbery is just one step!
+From poverty to the robbery is just one step!

-Close to my 14’s I met a bigger guy, he was around 17 and he proposed me to “work” with him.
-He was a pick pocket.
+Close to 14’s I met a bigger guy, he was around 17 and he proposed I “work” with him.
+He was a pickpocket.
 I started to “work” with him and we eventually became friends.
 I barely used to go home as my parents draw an addiction to alcohol.
 I was living on the streets with this fella and used to go to his house from time to time.
-Starting with this episode, my life had a bad turn until it reached the peak when I was 19.
-In Romania at the beginning of 19 they used to incorporate young men into military, that was required by the Law.
+Starting with this episode, my life had a bad turn until it reached its peak when I was 19.
+In Romania at the beginning of 19, they used to incorporate young men into the military, which was required by the Law.
 It used to be for 12 months.
 So the year I was doing military clerks, my mind was clear and I started to ask myself where I wanted to go.
 I had no education, no basics into any profession whatsoever, so I didn’t know where to start.

-After finishing the military I saw an opportunity into my cousin’s furniture company.
-I started to work with him but after a year he went back to US as he wasn’t able to be in two places at once, so the furniture company was closed.
-By the end of 2000 I started a military career and to continue my education.
-It ended on the end of 2005 when I’ve met my wife in Spain.
+After finishing the military I saw an opportunity in my cousin’s furniture company.
+I started to work with him but after a year he went back to the US as he wasn’t able to be in two places at once, so the furniture company was closed.
+By the end of 2000, I started a military career and continued my education.
+It ended at the end of 2005 when I met my wife in Spain.

 My life begins in Spain

-Since then I worked for a year into construction, and then I took an opportunity on an olive oil manufacture, packaging and bottling.
-I also went to study for three months a milling course of the olives… Been a small factory I used to be the “guy that is good at all things” and I was also repairing the machines and do the logistics when needed.
-Between 2007 and 2019 I worked for this company and be able to provide for my four kids and my wife.
+Since then I worked for a year in construction, and then I took an opportunity on olive oil manufacture, packaging, and bottling.
+I also went to study for three months a milling course of olives… Being a small factory I used to be the “guy that is good at all things” and I was also repairing the machines and doing the logistics when needed.
+Between 2007 and 2019 I worked for this company and was able to provide for my four kids and my wife.